 2.3.
 Record keeping

-You must keep written records of your hours of work on a weekly record sheet if you are the driver of a goods vehicle that requires an Operator Licence and you drive for more than 4 hours in that day.
+Drivers must keep written records of their hours of work on a weekly record sheet for vehicles used for the carriage of goods that require an Operator Licence and driving exceeds 4 hours in that day.
 An example of such a sheet is at Annex 3.
 Operators are expected to check and sign each weekly record sheet.

-Suppliers of record books containing weekly record sheets can be found on the internet.
+Suppliers of record books (also known as log books) containing weekly record sheets can be found on the internet.

 Alternatively, an EU-approved and sealed tachograph may be used to record a driver’s activities while they are subject to domestic drivers’ hours rules.
 When recording in this manner, and where domestic records are legally required (see flowchart below), all rules on the fitment and use of the tachograph must be complied with see Section 4